 - Replace the drain plug

-Once the oil has drained completely, ensure the gasket on the drain plug is in good shape and replace the plug.
+Once the oil has drained completely, ensure the gasket on the drain plug is undamaged and replace the plug.
 Check your owner’s manual for torque specifications.
 If there are none, tighten snugly and avoid over-tightening.

 - Add new chaincase oil